2 day hike, one way, from Dyranut to Liseth. Bus back to your parked car at Dyranut.

 Distances in the wilderness are given in time, NOT kilometers.
 Norwegian standard walking time is a fast pace.
-You will find this information given in hours in hiking descriptions and in hiking maps.
+You will find this information given in hours in tour descriptions and in hiking maps.
 You need to add time to the standard walking time, and also add time for breaks.
 Which means that a 6 hour hike is really a full day's hike.
-An 8 hour hike is a long day’s hike.
-Be aware of height differences; 4 km in even landscape is very different from 4 km with an ascent of 1,000 meters!
+An 8 hour hike is long day’s hike.
+Be aware of elevation differences; 4 km in a flat landscape is very different from 4 km with an ascent of 1,000 meters!
 Downhill is just as demanding as uphill, especially if you carry a heavy backpack.

 You have no access to electricity in the mountains; bring enough batteries.
 You use more power in cold weather.